NoviceLive/bintut/README.rst

      -l, --list         List available courses.
      -6, --x64          Use x64 courses.
-     -b, --burst FLOAT  Use this burst mode interval.  [default: 0] -h, --help         Show this message and exit.
+     -b, --burst FLOAT  Use this burst mode interval.  [default: 0] -v, --verbose      Be verbose.
+     -q, --quiet        Be quiet.
+     -h, --help         Show this message and exit.